 More and more citizens are noticing that the EU’s objectives do not serve their interests.
 They want change but see it won’t happen under the present structures, which are designed to minimise their involvement.

-Latest Updates (reviewed 17 July 2017)
+Latest Updates (revised 24 September 2017)

 The negotiations for Brexit are grinding slow but not fine.
 The EU has adopted a fixed position, a mandate, and is not giving an inch, or even a millimetre.
 The UK side is responding with bluff over-optimism from David Davis and some cool and interesting papers from the Civil Service.